 Glasnost could have taken longer to start, but it is triggered by Chernobyl: the horrible truth is impossible to keep in dark.
 And Chernobyl is no joke even when you live 700km from the burning reactor.

 And then she comes — Perestroika — a perpetual spring, a unique feeling of an upcoming radical change.
 Streets, metro stations and cities change their names, my hometown Leningrad is no more.
-First McDonald’s in the USSR: the first enthusiastic visitors are waiting for 2-4 hours in a queue to get inside, two months later I will spend only 45 minutes to enter the restaurant.
+First McDonald’s in the USSR: the first enthusiastic visitors are waiting for 2-4 hours in a queue to get inside, two months later I will spend only 45 minutes to get inside.
 First Pizza Hut that only sells for US dollars which are now legalised.
-Emigration is gradually legalised, a Soviet “departure visa” is easier to obtain.
-The “voices” are not jammed any more, I listen to them every night.
+Emigration is gradually legalised, Soviet “departure visas” are easy to obtain.
+The “voices” are not jammed any more, I listen to them every night learning languages and travelling the world on radio waves.
 State censorship is gradually dropped.
 Live “TV bridges” between Moscow and New York for the first time in history.
 First Soviet talk-shows are broadcast live with a direct phone line, and the watchers don’t believe it’s live, they call and try to verify if it’s live by asking questions about the exact time and the current weather.

 But the most important news is that there will be no nuclear WWIII.
 Apocalypse is cancelled.
-Thank you Mikhail Sergeyevich!
+Thank you very much Mikhail Sergeyevich!